Co-authored by Casey Van Veen and Renée Quezada

 - Delivering a repeat performance (developing a workflow to ensure future success) – Next, weave these key lessons learned and updated policies into your project workflow so that you are set up for success on all future projects.

 We hope you find the above steps helpful when conducting your next ediscovery project.
-To discuss this more or if you have questions, feel free to reach out to us at firstname.lastname@example.org.
+Take your ediscovery program to the next level by standardizing and socializing your ediscovery program.
+To discuss this more or if you have questions, feel free to reach out to us at email@example.com.